Avatar: The Way of Water

 Then there’s Spider, the white kid with blonde dreadlocks…

-In the end, there’s just too strong and too fundamental a layer of White Centering here to be avoided.
+In the end, there’s just a too strong and too fundamental layer of White Centering here to be avoided.
 Even if I didn’t want to root for the humans for no other reason than I hate the Na’vi’s stupid faces, I still wouldn’t be able to gel with this film, no matter how cool the effects are.
 It’s just too much like I’m watching some Disney cartoon from the 1950s about Native Americans.

 Thumbs way, way down.